Osprey Talon 6 Review

 Ease of Filling

 Filling the included Osprey Hydraulics Pack bottles of the Talon 6 is about as easy as it gets.
 Just unscrew the top, fill the bottle, and screw the top back on.
 It's nearly as straightforward as they come, and you don't have any potentially leaky bladder closures to worry about.
-There are two bottles to fill, so that adds step, but that's just being nit-picky.
+There are two bottles to fill, so that adds a step, but that's just being nit-picky.

 The included water bottles are molded in a teardrop shape, a shape that is designed to contour around the storage compartment to maximize its capacity.
 While this design integrates well into the pack, it prevents the bottles from standing up on their own.
 We didn't find this to be a deal breaker, but it can be slightly inconvenient and takes a little getting used to.

 Osprey claims the intended uses of the Talon 6 to be day hiking, trail running, and cross-country skiing.
 For these types of activities, where your back is kept in a straight position, we found the pack to be quite comfortable.
 It seems to us that the pack was designed around this body position as the intended uses listed above would also suggest.
 We took the Talon 6 out for numerous mountain bike rides as well, and we found it to be far less comfortable when worn in the broken-at-the-waist position that one has while seated on a bike.
-If you're after a fanny-pack style that is more comfortable on the bike, we'd recommend the Dakine Low Rider.

 The lumbar panel of the pack features a semi-rigid piece of foam that provides some basic structure for the main storage compartment.
 This section of foam also has a series of vertically oriented soft foam ridges on the side that presses up against your back with breathable mesh attached to allow for maximum ventilation.
 The hip straps of the Talon 6 are a seamless continuation of the back panel, they are quite broad and made with soft perforated foam inside and breathable mesh on the body-side of the straps.
-It is quite apparent that Osprey takes ventilation seriously, and we found the Talon 6 to allow for more breathability than the Dakine Low Rider 5L.
+It is quite apparent that Osprey takes ventilation seriously, and we found the Talon 6 to allow for more breathability than the Dakine Hot Laps 5L.

 The pack's wide hip straps wrap around the waist, and the one-inch wide nylon webbing is then secured with a plastic buckle on the front.
 The nylon webbing is adjustable from both sides to dial in the fit to your liking.
 While this attachment style is pretty standard, we found the one-inch width of the nylon webbing to be a little lacking and narrow for a pack of this type.
 With all of the weight of the pack being supported by the waist strap, we feel that a broader sized webbing would handle the load better and distribute the pressure more evenly across the stomach providing for more comfort, especially when using this pack for mountain biking.